cee-studio/cee-std/README.md

-# A single file C container library
+# A simple single file C container library

-It provides similar functionalities of C++ STL, but it does not intend to replicate C++ STL function by function.
-It utializes C's memory layout to achieve interoperability with idiomatic C code.
+The goal is to improve C lover's productivity for "high level" programming by providing similar functionalities of C++ STL, but it does not intend to replicate C++ STL function by function.
+It relies on C's memory layout to achieve interoperability with idiomatic C code without requiring any wrappers.

 ## It's optimized for the following use cases: